Who does CVHSC aim to serve?

 Please let us know you are interested by filling out an interest form located on our website here: CVHSC Interest Form

 Once we have received your form submission, we will reach out as soon as possible during our enrollment periods.
-We typically begin enrollment for fall in April, and October for spring.
+We typically begin enrollment for the next school year in April, and October for spring.
 If you have any questions, please email us: centralvalleyhsc@yahoo.com.